-York U3A has around 1,800 members.
+York u3a has around 1,500 members.
 They come from a variety of working backgrounds and their enthusiasm for sharing what interests them enables us to offer an unusually wide range of activities.

-Today, we have over 120 Interest Groups, monthly Saturday Morning Lectures, travel groups focusing on both UK and abroad, and a host of other special events.
-The Third Age is alive and well in York!!
+We normally have over 140 Interest Groups, monthly Saturday Morning Lectures, and travel groups focusing on both UK and abroad.

-It's just that we don't believe that education is finished when we leave full-time schooling or when we cease from paid work: education is a lifelong process of sharing our experiences with others and - no less importantly - learning from them.
+Our members are all no longer in full time employment.
+We follow the u3a principles of 'LEARN, LAUGH, LIVE', we believe that education is a lifelong process of sharing experiences with others and - no less importantly - learning from them.

 The Third Age Trust

-Each U3A Group contributes a capitation fee; currently £3.50 per member to the Third Age Trust.
+Each u3a contributes a capitation fee; currently £3.50 per member to the Third Age Trust.
 There are also Sponsors who support us with money or in other ways.
 The Trust receives no financial support towards the day to day running of the organisation from National or Local Government.

 The Third Age Trust is a member of AIUTA which aims to promote active learning, research and community service among Third Agers everywhere.

-York is within the YAHR local grouping of U3A's.
-There are links to webpages for our local neighbouring U3A's on this page.
-Tadcaster U3A was set up in 2019, there is not yet a website.
+York is within the YAHR local grouping of u3as.
+There are links to webpages for our local neighbouring u3as on this page.